Article featured on Orthopedic Institute of Pennsylvania

 8:00am – 4:30pm

-in Chronic PainArticle featured on Spine-Health
+in Arm InjuriesArticle featured on WebMD

 The Orthopedic & Sports Medicine Center of Oregon is an award-winning, board-certified orthopedic group located in downtown Portland Oregon.
 We utilize both surgical and nonsurgical means to treat musculoskeletal trauma, spine diseases, sports injuries, degenerative diseases, infections, tumors and congenital disorders.